lurenjia1213/rustdesk-server/README-EN.md

 # About this repository

+a modified rustdesk-server that support ipv6(tested) and udp punch hold(no test) currently ,self use only,pr welcome

 [![build](https://github.com/lejianwen/rustdesk-server/actions/workflows/build.yaml/badge.svg)](https://github.com/lejianwen/rustdesk-server/actions/workflows/build.yaml)

 - Solves the issue of connection timeout when the client logs in with an `API` account